kbss-cvut/s-pipes-editor/README.md

 Then, SPipes Editor Backend can be run as `docker run -p 18115:18115 s-pipes-editor-rest`

 The list of all configurable parameters which could be override by enviroment `-e` variables could be found in `application.properties`.
 Most important ones are:
 * SCRIPTPATHS - The location of the SPipes scripts
+* SCRIPTRULES - SHACL rules.
 * ENGINEURL - SPipes engine URL
 * RDF4J_REPOSITORYURL - RDF4j repository URL
 * RDF4J_REPOSITORYNAME - RDF4j repository name
 * RDF4J_PCONFIGURL - Override spies-engine logging configuration
+* CONTEXTS_SCRIPTPATHS - Script location for SPipes engine, must be same as **SCRIPTPATHS**

 ### Docker-compose